What is Hand Hygiene?

 Why Hand Hygiene is so Important

-With hands being the main pathway for the transmission of harmful germs, practising good hand hygiene is vital.
+With hands being the main pathway for the transmission of harmful germs, practicing good hand hygiene is vital.
 Hand hygiene best practices should be reinforced and encouraged to avoid any risk of ill health both at home and in the workplace, from visitors to customers to employees.

 The importance of hand hygiene can often be overlooked, even with the negative consequences brought to light.
 If people become sick in the workplace then this can lead to more employee sick days and reduced productivity and may result in lower sales, profits and a less engaged workforce.